pathtofile/pathtofile.github.io/_posts/2020-11-28-koadic_jarm.md

 Server: Python/3.8 aiohttp/3.6.1
 ```

-We know Koadic C2 is written in Python, so it is most likely just running the default Python web server, and
+We know Koadic C2 is written in Python, so it is possibly just running the default Python web server, which would
-therefore the fingerprint is not Koadic, but Python's.
+mean the fingerprint is not Koadic's, but Python's.

 Sure enough, if we run `https.server`, which is a simple TLS-wrapped version of Python's inbuilt `http.server`:
 ```bash